gelee36/fashion-serving-edu/README.md

-# Mod5: Fashion Recommendations
+# Fashion Recommendations

-A standalone HTTP web server that can recommend similar fashion outfits, based on the the [Rent the Runway](https://www.renttherunway.com/) inventory.
+A standalone HTTP web server that can recommend similar fashion outfits.

 Uses multiple neural networks (with a ResNet50 backbone) behind the scenes to classify inputs by {category, texture, fabric, parts, shape}.
 The resulting embeddings are then used to query a pre-built nearest neighbors index for similar outputs.

-To try the recommendation system without cloning the repo, see this [live demo](https://fashionrecs.samantha.codes/home)

 ## Installation